chainlink-hack-2023/cross-chain-contract/README.md

 # Onchain Test Steps:
 ## CCIP onchain test steps:
-1. Do Preparation at Fuji (Approve Sender's FUJI_LINK to HUBSource and transfer enough FUJI_LINK to HUBSource)
+1. Do Preparation at Fuji for maker (Approve Sender's FUJI_LINK to HUBSource and transfer enough FUJI_LINK to HUBSource)
-2. Do Preparation at Mumbai (Approve sender's MUMBAI_WETH to HUBDestination and transfer enough MUMBAI_LINK to HUBDestination)
+2. Do Preparation at Mumbai for taker (Approve sender's MUMBAI_WETH to HUBDestination and transfer enough MUMBAI_LINK to HUBDestination)
-3. Create Order at Fuji
+3. Create Order at Fuji for maker
 4. If parameters changed in CreateOrderAtFuji, get _orderHash from TX log and update the new _orderHash in FulfilOrderAtMumbai.s.sol
-5. Fulfill Order at Mumbai
+5. Fulfill Order at Mumbai for taker (If maker is different from *0x3C53E585FDbDB1067B94985377582D7712dF4884*, update the maker address at FulfilOrderAtMumbai.s.sol)
 6. Check CCIP status at https://ccip.chain.link/ with fulfill order TX

 ## LYLX onchain test steps
-1. Do Preparation at Goerli (Approve Sender's GOERLI_USDC to HUBSource)
+1. Do Preparation at ZkEVM for maker (Approve Sender's GOERLI_USDC to HUBDestination)
-2. Do Preparation at ZkEVM (Approve sender's ZkEVM_LINK to HUBDestination)
+2. Do Preparation at Goerli for taker (Approve sender's ZkEVM_LINK to HUBSource)
-3. Create Order at Goerli
+3. Create Order at ZkEVM for maker
-4. If parameters changed in CreateOrderAtGoerli, get _orderHash from TX log and update the new _orderHash in FulfilOrderAtZkEVM.s.sol
+4. If parameters changed in CreateOrderAtZkEVM, get _orderHash from TX log and update the new _orderHash in FulfilOrderAtGoerli.s.sol
-5. Fulfill Order at ZkEVM
+5. Fulfill Order at Goerli for taker (If maker is different from *0x3C53E585FDbDB1067B94985377582D7712dF4884*, update the maker address at FulfilOrderAtMumbai.s.sol)
 6. Check bridge status by https://bridge-api.public.zkevm-test.net/bridges/<HUDSource>
-7. Claim by: `node ./script/GoerliClaim.js`
+7. Claim by: `node ./script/ZkEVMClaimSource.js`
-8. Check bridge status by https://bridge-api.public.zkevm-test.net/bridges/<HUBDestination>
-9. Claim by: `node ./script/ZkEVMClaim.js`

 # Deploy
 ## Deploy to Mumbai